meashiri/ctf-writeups/gh-pages/content/posts/202305-HeroCTF/index.md

 ## After the CTF

 I was stuck on these challenges during the competition.
-I have captured these solutions and descriptions for future reference.
+I have captured these solutions and my analysis for future reference.

 #### Futile
 `Linear Futile Shift Register`